 - Opt for multiple sessions and a gradual blonding process to minimize damage.
 You can get bright bleached hair in just one session, but it might not be the best decision for your hair.

 - Bleached hair needs special shampoos.
-Purple shampoos work great for naturally blonde and bleached hair and keep it light and bright.
+Purple shampoos work great for toning naturally blonde and bleached hair.
 Hence, upgrade your hair care routine.
+Use a moisturizing shampoo and conditioner to nourish your hair and prevent dryness.

 - People with pale skin tones look fabulous in ashy and platinum shades, while people with warmer skin tones look great in golden hues.
 Choose your bleaching formula accordingly.